 - Don't light fires unless it is essential for your survival or there is a designated fire place, like in the bivi spots in Finland.
 Remember that fallen and dead wood is a potential habit for all manner of creatures that make up that ecosystem.

 - If you use a stove think about where you place it to prevent scorching the plants underneath, if you can look to placing your stove on gravel, flat stones or bare earth.

 - Some upland areas have very fragile ecosystems and have taken years to establish, therefore minimise the trample factor e.g. by using a water carrier so that you only make one trip to get water.
-Heat from a stove or hot pan can easily scorch plants, use the stove on gravel or a flat rock to minimise scorching.
+Heat from a stoves hot pans and cups can easily scorch plants, use the stove on gravel or on a flat rock to minimise scorching.

 Finish earth closet